 The steel-cutting ceremony of Ohio was held in January 2014, marking the start of construction, while the keel laying took place in September 2014.
-Keel laying for the second vessel and the start of construction of fourth vessel, were done on two consecutive days in December 2014, while the keel for the last vessel was laid in September 2015.
+Keel laying for the second vessel and construction of the fourth vessel were carried out during two consecutive days in December 2014, while the keel for the last vessel was laid in September 2015.

-The construction management services for the four vessels are being provided by Crowley's subsidiary Jensen Maritime, a naval architecture and marine engineering firm based in Seattle.
+The construction management services for the four vessels were provided by Crowley’s subsidiary Jensen Maritime, a naval architecture and marine engineering firm based in Seattle.

 Design details of the next-generation product tankers